yannjor/TowerDefence/README.md

   * `plan/` -- Our project plan can be found here.
 It is also included as a PDF.

-  * `doc/` -- The documentation sources related to your project should be put here.
+  * `doc/` -- The documentation sources related to our project can be found here.
+The final version of the doucument is also available as a PDF
-    You may use different tools for documentation (e.g. latex), but we hope to get the final version of the document **also as pdf file**.

   * `src/` -- Here are the C++ source files.